 To assure that medical, pharmacy or dental expenses you incur are eligible under this Plan, the Plan has the right to request additional information from any hospital, facility, physician, laboratory, radiologist, dentist, pharmacy or any other eligible medical or dental provider.
-For example, the Plan has the right to deny Deductible and Out-of-Pocket Maximum credit or payment to a provider if the provider's bill does not include or is missing one or more of the following components.
-This is not an all-inclusive list:
+For example, the Plan has the right to deny Deductible and Out-of-Pocket Maximum credit or payment to a provider if the provider's bill does not include necessary information such as:

+- Itemization of services;

-- Itemized bill to include but not be limited to: Proper billing codes such as CPT, HCPCS, Revenue Codes, CDT, ICD 9, and ICD 10.
+- Proper billing codes such as CPT, HCPCS, Revenue Codes, CDT, ICD 9, and ICD 10;

-- Date(s) of service.
+- Date(s) of service;

-- Place of service.
+- Place of service;

-- Provider's Tax Identification Number.
+- Provider's Tax Identification Number;

-- Provider's signature.
+- Provider's signature;

-- Operative report.
+- Operative report;

-- Patient ledger.
+- Patient ledger; or

-- Emergency room notes.
+- Emergency room notes, if applicable.

-- Providers such as hospitals and facilities that bill for single or bulk items such as orthopedic devices/implants or other types of biomaterials shall provide to the third-party claim's administrator a copy of the manufacturer's/organization's invoice (that directly supplied the device/implant/biomaterial to the healthcare provider).
+Providers such as hospitals and facilities that bill for single or bulk items such as orthopedic devices/implants or other types of biomaterials shall provide to the third-party claim's administrator a copy of the manufacturer's/organization's invoice (that directly supplied the device/implant/biomaterial to the healthcare provider).
 This Plan will deny payment for such medical devices until a copy of the invoice is provided to this Plan's Claims Administrator.